Project Overview

 In Closing

 This project was a transformative journey through the nuances of UX/UI design, punctuated by real-world challenges and invaluable learnings.
 We navigated complex questions of user trust, visual appeal, and practical functionality.
 We learned that the success of a digital presence is tied to the small details.
-As we navigated through the design process — from stakeholder interviews to wireframing, from mood boards to Hi-Fi prototypes — we kept our client’s challenges and aspirations in sight, tailoring a holistic solution that also laid the groundwork for future growth.
-The end product was a user-friendly, transparent, and aesthetically pleasing online platform that upheld the salon’s unique vintage charm while modernising its customer interface.
-Though our formal engagement with this project has concluded, the insights we’ve gathered will certainly shape our approaches in future endeavours.
+As we navigated through the design process — from stakeholder interviews to wireframing, med-fi to Hi-Fi prototypes .
+I kept my client’s challenges and aspirations in sight, tailoring a holistic solution that also laid the groundwork for future growth.
+The end product was a user-friendly, transparent, and aesthetically pleasing online platform that upheld the salon’s unique vintage charm while modernizing its customer interface.
+Though our formal engagement with this project has concluded, the insights we’ve gathered will certainly shape our approaches in future endeavors.

-i also looked into several potential competing companies and although none competed directly with Lala’s beauty and style. they can still infrinige on thier business revenue and popularity.
+I also looked into several potential competing companies and although none competed directly with Lala’s beauty and style.
+But they can still infringe on their business revenue and popularity.

-the majority of the features between competitors were very similar, however the main diffrence that we notice were
+the majority of the features between competitors were very similar, however the main difference that we notice were

 • too many screens vs simplified interaction